SIMBAChain/truffle/README.md

 There is also a non-interactive login mode.
 This mode is mainly for CI/CD, but you can run this login mode like a normal login command if you have a few environment variables set, and it will use a client credentials flow for login.
 You will need to set:

-a.
-SIMBA_PLUGIN_ID for your client ID
+1. SIMBA_PLUGIN_ID for your client ID
-b.
-SIMBA_PLUGIN_SECRET for your client secret, and
+2. SIMBA_PLUGIN_SECRET for your client secret, and
-c.
-SIMBA_PLUGIN_AUTH_ENDPOINT for your auth endpoint
+3. SIMBA_PLUGIN_AUTH_ENDPOINT for your auth endpoint.

 NOTE: SIMBA_PLUGIN_AUTH_ENDPOINT defaults to '/o/' if not set.